-The financial report is a general purpose financial report which has been prepared in accordance with Australian Accounting Standards ('AASBs') adopted by the Australian Accounting Standards Board ('AASB') and the Corporations Act 2001.
+The financial report is a general purpose financial report which has been prepared in accordance with Australian Accounting Standards (including Australian interpretations) adopted by the Australian Accounting Standards Board ('AASB') and the Corporations Act 2001.
 The consolidated financial report of the Group also complies with the IFRSs and interpretations adopted by the International Accounting Standards Board.

-The financial report was authorised for issue by the directors on 31 August 2007.
+The financial report was authorised for issue by the directors on 20th September 2007.